Congressional District # 01

 - Construction of a cap over the site

-In 1992, private parties entered into an agreement with U.S. EPA to implement the cleanup and formed the Midco Remedial Corporation (MRC).
+In 1992, private parties entered into an agreement with EPA to implement the cleanup and formed the Midco Remedial Corporation (MRC).
 Construction began in 1993 with the consolidation of contaminated sediments onto the site and construction of the deep well.
+In 1996, EPA issued an Explanation of Significant Differences (ESD) to revise the standard for disposal of groundwater containing 1,1-dichloroethane by deep well injection and to update the chronic inhalation reference dose for that contaminant.
 Between 1994 and 1996, the MRC constructed and tested the pump-and-treat system and continuous operation was initiated in 1997.
-In 1999, U.S. EPA determined that the pump-and-treat system was undersized.
+In 1999, EPA issued ESD #2 to revise the standards for deep well injection of PAHs and to add or make corrections to the cancer potency factor for some of the site contaminants.
+In 1999, EPA also determined that the pump-and-treat system was undersized.
 The MRC designed and constructed an expanded system, which began operating in 2002.
 The pump-and-treat system was temporarily shut down in 2010.

-Between 1993 and 1997, U.S. EPA and the MRC cooperated in conducting treatability studies for soil treatment by solidification/stabilization.
+Between 1993 and 1997, EPA and the MRC cooperated in conducting treatability studies for soil treatment by solidification/stabilization.
 The treatability studies demonstrated that it would be difficult for solidification/stabilization to treat all of the other contaminants of concern.
-For that reason, in 2001 U.S. EPA allowed the MRC to test the injection of chemicals to treat the subsurface soils, but the test results were not promising.
-In September 2004, U.S. EPA formally approved changes to the soil treatment requirements, including:
+For that reason, in 2001 EPA allowed the MRC to test the injection of chemicals to treat the subsurface soils, but the test results were not promising.
+In September 2004, EPA issued ESD #3, formally approving changes to the soil treatment requirements, including:

 - Treating soils below the water table by construction of a groundwater barrier wall around the source area